oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/_index.md

 __PV and PVC Notes:__
 - The specifications of PersistentVolume and PersistentVolumeClaim defined in the `spec.configuration.initializeDomainOnPV` section of the Domain resource YAML are environment specific and often requires information from your Kubernetes cluster administrator to provide the information.
-See [Persistent volume and Persistent Volume Claim](http://phx32822d1.subnet1ad3phx.devweblogicphx.oraclevcn.com:39999/weblogic-kubernetes-operator/managing-domains/domain-on-pv/usage/#persistent-volume-and-persistent-volume-claim) in user documentation for more details.
+See [Persistent volume and Persistent Volume Claim]({{< relref "/managing-domains/domain-on-pv/usage#persistent-volume-and-persistent-volume-claim" >}}) in user documentation for more details.
 - You must use a storage provider that supports the `ReadWriteMany` option.
 - This sample will automatically set the owner of all files in the domain home on the persistent volume to `uid 1000`.
-If you want to use a different user, configure the desired `uid` and `gid` in the security context under the `spec.serverPod.securityContext` section of the Domain YAML file.
+If you want to use a different user, configure the desired `runAsUser` and `runAsGroup` in the security context under the `spec.serverPod.podSecurityContext` section of the Domain YAML file.
+The operator will use these values when setting the owner for files in the domain home directory.

 After the Domain is deployed, the operator creates the PV and PVC (if they are configured and do not already exist) and starts an 'introspector job' that converts your models included in the `domain creation image` and `config map` into a WebLogic configuration to initialize the Domain home on PV.

-#### Domain creation image
+### Domain creation image

 The sample uses a `domain creation image` with the name `wdt-domain-image:WLS-v1` that you created in the [WDT image creation]({{< relref "/samples/domains/image-creation/_index.md" >}}) step (after meeting the [prerequisites]({{< relref "/samples/domains/image-creation-prerequisites.md" >}})).
 The WDT model files in this image define the initial WebLogic domain home on PV configuration.
 The image contains:
 - A WebLogic Deploy Tooling installation (expected in an image’s `/auxiliary/weblogic-deploy` directory by default).
 - WDT model YAML, property, and archive files (expected in the directory `/auxiliary/models` by default).

-#### Deploy resources - Introduction
+### Deploy resources - Introduction

 In this section, you will define the PV and PVC configuration and reference the `domain creation image` created earlier in the domain resource YAML file.
 You will then deploy the domain resource YAML file to the namespace `sample-domain1-ns`, including the following steps: